bobbingwide/thisis/README.md

 The live demo site for the theme is https://sneak-peek.me

 Requirements:

 1. Implement Full Site Editing
 2. Similar look and feel as wordpress.org, originally
-3. But suitable for using in a self guided presentation
+3. but suitable for using in a self guided presentation
-4. To enable documentation of Full Site Editing resources
+4. to enable documentation of Full Site Editing resources
 5. Minimal PHP and CSS
-6. Partly completed experimental-theme.json
+6. Partly completed theme.json
 7. Templates and template parts to be provided
 8. Additional templates and parts provided as patterns
+9. Use block plugins for functionality not yet supported
+10. or shortcodes when blocks are not yet available.

 * ### Contents: